vend/http-signatures-php/README.md

 - Sign HTTP Messages according to [Signing HTTP Message draft IETF RFC version 10][draft10]
 - Sign & verify messages using HMACs
-- Sign & verify messages with RSA private/public keys
+- Sign & verify messages with Asymmetric Keys:
+  - RSA, DSA, EC
 - Add a ``Digest`` header, or automatically add the header while signing in a single operation
 - Verify a ``Digest`` header while verifying the signature

 Complete documentation for this library can be found at [Read The Docs](https://http-signatures-php.readthedocs.io/en/latest/)

 ## Simple Usage